haowenz/chromap/README.md

 corrections.
 For scATAC-seq data with multiple read and barcode files, you can use "," to concatenate multiple input files as the example [above](#general).

-The BED format (fragment file) for bulk and single-cell are different except for the first three columns.
-For bulk data, the columns are "chrom chrom_start chrom_end N mapq strand".
+The BED format (fragment file) for bulk and single-cell is different except for the first three columns.
+For bulk data, the columns are

+    chrom chrom_start chrom_end N mapq strand
-For single-cell data, the columns are "chrom chrom_start chrom_end barcode duplicate_count" as the definition of the fragment file in [CellRanger](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/output/fragments).
+For single-cell data, the columns are

+    chrom chrom_start chrom_end barcode duplicate_count
+as the definition of the fragment file in [CellRanger](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/output/fragments).
 Note that chrom_end is open-end.